trevor-the-developer/articles/docker-mx-linux-setup.md

 Hello welcome to this guide where we go through the process of setting up Docker on an MX Linux system (Debian 12 based).

-By the end of this guide you will have
+By the end of this guide you will have setup
-- Docker installed
+- Developement tools
-- lazydocker tool installed
+- asdf + Ruby + Rails
+- dotnet 9 SDK for ASP.NET/C# development
-- an MSSQL 2022 container running
+- Docker + lazydocker + an MSSQL 2022 container

 This will prepare your Linux environment to work with ASP.NET Core and other development environments that can leverage MSSQL 2022 Server.